 Working with its regional members the Council campaigns for more women in leadership positions through research and guidance on formal frameworks for business and government.
 They also work to highlight the under representation of women’s voices in current affairs and in news broadcasts.

 Business & Professional Women (BPW)

 A global organisation dedicated to working women, BPW was founded over 80 years ago.
-Regional clubs throughout Ireland are made up of women in business who ‘come together to learn from each other, support each other and advocate for women generally while enjoying the company of fantastic women’.
+Regional clubs in Ireland are based in Dublin, Galway and Tullamore and are made up of women in business who ‘come together to learn from each other, support each other and advocate for women generally while enjoying the company of fantastic women’.

 Membership is open to women who are either in the workforce or have been in the workforce (retired, career-break etc.), whether employed or self-employed.

 Women Mean Business

 Aside from their magazine and website, offering news, interviews and advice for businesswomen and female entrepreneurs, Women Mean Business run an annual Conference and Awards ceremony to ‘connect women and recognise their contribution to the Irish economy and society as a whole’.

 Image Magazine Business Woman of the Year Awards

 Generally held in November each year, the Image Business Woman of the Year Awards recognise inspirational, successful women across a number of categories including start-up, entrepreneur, management professionals and CEO’s.

 If you would like to have your national network or organisation included in this list please contact us at firstname.lastname@example.org